Learn All Year Long

 Part One: Selecting Materials & Discussing Texts:

-- Have each child choose his or her favorite song, poem, or story.
+- Have each child choose his or her favorite song, dance poem, or story.
 It will be important for the text to be in front of each child, so for songs, you might search online for lyrics if they aren’t readily available.
 If children want to choose a poem or story and have trouble choosing, you might ask them to choose their favorite Dr. Seuss or Mother Goose story or Shel Silverstein poem to help them narrow it down.

-- Share with the children that they will act out their chosen song, poem, or story in a talent show for friends and family.
+- Share with the children that they will act out their chosen song, dance, poem, or story in a talent show for friends and family.
 Let them know that they will have a chance to make costumes and props and will think up dance moves to go along with their chosen texts if they want to.
 You might show them a clip as an example of how a story might be acted out.

 - Give each child a piece of paper, and ask them to read their texts and copy their favorite lines, images, or events from their chosen texts that they want to pay the most attention to during their skits.
 (For younger participants who aren’t proficient at writing yet, you might make a copy of their song, poem, or story and allow them to underline their favorite parts.)